Aanchm/py-data-analysis/README.md

 This contains some basic function blocks for data analysis with python.
 This is updated as and when functions are needed and is focussed around working with using dataframes and creating plots.

 ## Functions
-clean_data.py: functions to filter a data by certain conditions filter_data.py: low and band pass filters analyse_data.py: generate statistics on data plot_data.py: different types of plots on data (phasors, cartesian, FFTs)
+clean_data.py: functions to filter a data by certain conditions.

+filter_data.py: low and band pass filters.

+analyse_data.py: generate statistics on data.

+plot_data.py: different types of plots on data (phasors, cartesian, FFTs).

 # Requirements